1982 International Open

-The 1982 Jameson International Open was a professional ranking snooker tournament that took place between 27 September to 10 October 1982 at the Assembly Rooms in Derby, England.
+The 1982 International Open (officially the 1982 Jameson International Open) was a professional ranking snooker tournament that took place between 27 September to 10 October 1982 at the Assembly Rooms in Derby, England.
 This was the first tournament outside of the World Snooker Championship to be given ranking status.
 Tony Knowles won the tournament, defeating David Taylor 9–6 in the final.

 Summary

 The WPBSA had been using a ranking system based on performances in the last three world championships.
 However they modified the system for the 1982–83 season to include the two open entry events in the ranking system.
 These were the Jameson International Open and the Professional Players Tournament which was held immediately afterwards.
 The 1982 Jameson International Open thus became the first tournament, other than the world championship, in which players earned ranking points.